-Hague: Early general election would strengthen PM's hand - BBC News

-Prime Minister Theresa May should call an early general election, former Tory leader Lord Hague has urged.
+No 10 rejects Hague call for election

+Downing Street has rejected former Conservative leader Lord Hague's call to hold a snap general election.

-Writing in the Daily Telegraph, Lord Hague said bringing forward the next election could help the UK secure a better deal in Brexit negotiations.
+Writing in the Daily Telegraph, Lord Hague said bringing forward an election "would strengthen the government's hand at home and abroad" which could help with Brexit negotiations.

-Lord Hague said an early election "would strengthen the government's hand at home and abroad" but acknowledged an imminent election was unlikely.
+A No 10 source told the BBC it was not something Prime Minister Theresa May "plans to do or wishes to do".

+Jeremy Corbyn said Labour was ready to take its case to the country.

 The next election is due in May 2020 under the Fixed-term Parliaments Act.

-Lord Hague advocated repealing the legislation which was brought in by the coalition.
+Lord Hague suggested repealing the legislation, which was brought in by the coalition government, but acknowledged an imminent election was unlikely.

 - Ministers at risk of second Brexit defeat